danalite/autool/README.md

 [![Downloads](https://img.shields.io/github/downloads/danalite/autool/total?style=flat-square&logo=github)](https://github.com/danalite/autool/releases)
 [![Community](https://img.shields.io/badge/Community-5865F2?style=flat-square&logo=discord&logoColor=white)](https://discord.gg/P3t2SvQaZp)

-AuTool is a scripting/glue language that brings the power of Greasy Monkey to your desktop environment.
+AuTool is a scripting/glue language that brings the power of Tampermonkey to your desktop environment.
 It can be used to:
-- Automate repetitive tasks (e.g., keyboard, mouse, or network requests)
+- Automate repetitive tasks, e.g., keyboard, mouse, or network requests
-- Build pretty GUI for any command-line apps
+- Build pretty GUI for any command-line apps with ease
-- Combine different software components to create custom workflow
+- Combine software components to create custom workflow

 ## Install AuTool
 - Download and install AuTool app from the following links: